 Here is the list of ASTC museums and the rules for the membership.
 We purchased a ~$100 membership from Boonshoft Museum in Ohio and it has paid for itself in 2 visits to other museums.
 This could be really great if you travel a lot.

 Fuel costs can add up quickly, sometimes shockingly so.

-If you have a small trailer like a tear drop and small vehicle, it may not be too bad.
+If you have a small trailer like a teardrop and a small vehicle, it may not be too bad.

 If however you are driving a motorhome (especially a big one) or have a big old diesel truck, fuel could be a big factor.

-Gas stations conveniently off the interstate are not the cheapest…but how much fuel are you going to burn looking for that cheap gas?
+Gas stations conveniently off the interstate are not the cheapest…but how much fuel are you going to burn to look for that cheap gas?

 I’m not saying drive slow (although that will help as well), I’m saying to stay put for longer.

 Instead of driving all the way to your “goal” destination without stopping or with only overnight stops, stay several days or a week if you can swing it.

 The longer you can stay at an RV park, campground, or boondocking spot, the more money you will save on fuel.